Hoxnian Stage

 The Hoxnian Stage was a middle Pleistocene stage of the geological history of the British Isles.
 It was an interglacial which preceded the Wolstonian Stage and followed the Anglian Stage.
 It is equivalent to Marine Isotope Stage 11 (MIS 11).
 Marine Isotope Stage 11 started 424,000 years ago and ended 374,000 years ago.
 The Hoxnian is divided into sub-stages Ho I to Ho IV.
-It is likely equivalent to the Holstein Interglacial in Central Europe.
+It is equivalent to the Holstein interglacial in Central Europe.

+Archaeologically, the beginning of the period consists of an earlier Clactonian industry, characterised by a lack of hand axes, which was then replaced about 415,000 years ago with an Acheulean industry using hand axes.
+The period is also known from the remains of "Swanscombe Man", the partial skull of an early Neanderthal.

 History

 The Hoxnian Stage is named after Hoxne in the English county of Suffolk where some of the deposits created were first found.
 It was identified and dated with palynology or pollen evidence in the biostratigraphy and later updated with aminostratigraphic techniques.
 Based on stratigraphic information the Hoxnian happened after the Anglian glacial as Anglian soil is frequently found underneath Hoxnian deposits.